Table of Contents

 Adult Day Care

 Adult day care, sometimes called adult day health care, provides daytime supervision, personal care assistance, meals and snacks, and recreational and therapeutic activities, in a community setting.
+Limited medical care and therapies, such as physical, occupational, and speech may also be provided, and some facilities may specialize in Alzheimer’s or dementia care.
 This type of long term care is particularly relevant for family caregivers who need a break from their caregiving duties (this is called respite care) or who have to work during the day.
 Some adult day care centers may also provide transportation to and from the facility.

 Assisted living is a type of residential care for seniors who can no longer live independently in their homes, but do not yet require nursing home care.
 Stated differently, persons do not require 24 / 7 care.
 Along with room and board, around the clock supervision, personal care assistance, housekeeping and laundry, medication management, social and recreational activities, service coordination, and transportation assistance may be provided.
 In addition to frail, elderly persons, individuals with early to mid-stage dementia may be appropriate candidates for assisted living.
 Please note that it is common for assisted living residences to offer various levels of care, and for the cost to be higher for persons who require a greater level of care.

-Whether or not assisted living in considered long term care is a subject of debate.
-The answers lies in the amount of care the individual residing in an assisted living residence requires and who is paying for it.
+Whether or not assisted living is considered long term care is a subject of debate.
+The answer lies in the amount of care the individual residing in an assisted living residence requires and who is paying for it.
 More on Medicaid’s coverage of assisted living.

 Memory (Alzheimer’s Residential) Care

 Memory care, also called Alzheimer’s care or memory care units, is specifically intended for persons with Alzheimer’s disease or another form of dementia.
 This type of care is often provided in units within an assisted living or nursing home facility, but there are also standalone memory care residences.
-Intended specifically for persons with dementia, the units / residences are designed with this disease in mind.
+Since the focus is on dementia care, the units / residences are designed with this disease in mind.
 For example, it is common for dementia patients to wander.
 Therefore, a memory care unit may be designed to allow wandering without the stress of coming to a dead end.
 In addition, the staff are trained specifically in working with persons with dementia and cognitive issues.
 With Alzheimer’s care, there is also a higher level of care and security than with traditional assisted living, and activities are geared towards persons with dementia.
 Care and supervision are available 24-hours / day.
-It is well-agreed upon that memory care is consider long term care.
+It is well-agreed upon that memory care is considered long term care.

 Nursing Home Care